Delta–Mendota Canal

 The Delta–Mendota Canal is a 117 mi aqueduct in central California, United States.
 The canal was designed and completed in 1951 by the U.S. Bureau of Reclamation as part of the Central Valley Project.
 It carries freshwater to replace San Joaquin River water which is diverted into the Madera Canal and Friant-Kern Canal at Friant Dam.

 The canal begins at the C.W.
-Bill Jones Pumping Plant (formerly the Tracy Pumping Plant).
+Bill Jones Pumping Plant (also known as the Tracy Pumping Plant).
 Water is lifted 197 ft from the Sacramento-San Joaquin Delta at the Clifton Court Forebay.
 The canal runs southward along the western edge of the San Joaquin Valley, parallel to the California Aqueduct, and diverges to the east after passing the San Luis Reservoir, receiving more water and eventually emptying into the San Joaquin River near the city of Mendota.
-The canal travels through 6 state counties, Alameda, San Joaquin, Stanislaus, Merced, and Fresno counties.
+The canal travels through six California counties: Alameda, San Joaquin, Stanislaus, Merced, and Fresno counties.